andrevvm/andrevv-jekyll/_posts/work/2016-09-15-postconscious.md

   </video>
 </div>

-Postconscious is a web experiment &amp; art project that pulls the latest posts from Twitter and reads them aloud, with a minimal visual interface.
-A search input gives you the opportunity to hear current chatter on any nearly subject you can dream of.
+Postconscious is a web experiment &amp; art project that pulls the latest posts from Twitter and reads them aloud.
+A search input gives you the opportunity to hear current chatter on nearly any subject you can dream of.
 Read more about the project on <a href="http://www.theverge.com/2016/11/3/13497582/twitter-postconscious-art-project-voices-speech-cloud" rel="external">The Verge</a>.

 <a href="http://postconscio.us/" class="button" rel="external">View project</a>